NValsted/AutoSoundMatch/README.md

 make poly-benchmark
 ```

-Evalaution results will be stored in an SQLite database which is located at `data/local.db` by default.
+Evaluation results will be stored in an SQLite database which is located at `data/local.db` by default.

 ### Third-party resources
 A number of requried third-party resources are stored remotely.
 A make target `resources` has been provided to easily download, unpack and store these resources in proper locations.
 The `mono-benchmark` and `poly-benchmark` targets both invoke `resources` automatically.